grpc/proposal/A43-sdk-authorization.md

 			  }
 			},
 			"headers": {
-			  "description": "A list of HTTP header key/value pairs to match against, for potentially" "advanced use cases.
-The headers are ANDed together, i.e., it matches only if *all*" "the headers match.",
+			  "description": "A list of HTTP header key/value pairs to match against," "for potentially advanced use cases.
+The headers are ANDed together," "i.e., it matches only if *all* the headers match.", "type": "array",
-			  "type": "array",
 			  "items": {
 				"type": "object",
 				"properties": {
 				  "key": {
 					"description": "The name of the HTTP header to match.
-The following " "headers are *not* supported: \"hop-by-hop\" headers (e.g.," "those listed in \"Connection\" header), the \"Host\" header," "HTTP/2 pseudo headers (\":\"-prefixed) and headers prefixed"
+The following" "headers are *not* supported: \"hop-by-hop\" headers (e.g.," "those listed in \"Connection\" header), the \"Host\" header," "HTTP/2 pseudo headers (\":\"-prefixed) and headers prefixed"